Have an idea for a project or business? Is there a problem you want to solve or an artistic piece you wish to create this summer?

 MiddChallenge winners will have frequent communication with the Innovation Hub over the summer, reporting their accomplishments, problems, and future plans monthly through the end of August.
-This doesn’t mean you have to come in knowing all of the answers, it just means you have to commit to consistent effort to move your project forward.
+A final report will be due on September 1, 2023.

 Application support and resources: